Prapthi564/AZ-900T0x-MicrosoftAzureFundamentals/Instructions/Labs/09-Create a VM with a Template.md

 In this task, we will browse the Azure QuickStart gallery and deploy a template that creates a virtual machine.

-1. In a new tab of the **Microsoft Edge**, access the [Azure Quickstart Templates gallery](https://azure.microsoft.com/resources/templates?azure-portal=true).
+1. In a new tab of **Microsoft Edge**, access the [Azure Quickstart Templates gallery](https://azure.microsoft.com/resources/templates?azure-portal=true).
 In the gallery, you will find many popular and recently updated templates.
 These templates automate the deployment of Azure resources, including the installation of popular software packages.

-1. Browse through the many different types of templates that are available.
+1. Browse through the different types of templates that are available.
 Are there any templates that are of interest to you?

-1. Search for **Deploy a simple Windows VM with tags (1)** in the search bar then click **Search (2)** and then select it from the results **(3)**.
+1. Search for **Deploy a simple Windows VM with tags (1)** in the search bar, then click on **Search (2)**, and then select it from the results **(3)**.

     ![](./images/az-900-87.png)

-    >**Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure portal.
+    >**Note**: The **Deploy to Azure** button enables you to deploy the template via the Azure Portal.
 During such deployment, you will be prompted only for a small set of configuration parameters.

-1. Click the **Deploy to Azure** button.
-Your browser session will be automatically redirected to the [Azure portal](http://portal.azure.com/).
+1. Click on the **Deploy to Azure** button.
+Your browser session will be automatically redirected to the [Azure Portal](http://portal.azure.com/).

     ![](../images/l9.5.png)

-1. If prompted, sign in to the Azure with the **Username:** <inject key="AzureAdUserEmail"></inject> and **Password:** <inject key="AzureAdUserPassword"></inject>.
+1. If prompted, sign in to Azure with the **Username:** <inject key="AzureAdUserEmail"></inject> and **Password:** <inject key="AzureAdUserPassword"></inject>.

 1. Click **Edit template**.

     ![](./images/az-900-88.png)

 1. The Resource Manager template format uses the JSON format.
-In the template go to line number **35** and change the default value of the OS version to `2019-datacenter-gensecond`
+In the template, go to line number **35** and change the default value of the OS version to `2019-datacenter-gensecond`

    ![](../images/l9os.png)

-1. Next, go to line number **110** change the VM name to `myVMTemplate` **(1)** and save the changes made to the template file by clicking on **Save (2)**.
+1. Next, go to line number **110** and change the VM name to `myVMTemplate` **(1)**.
+Moving on, save the changes made to the template file by clicking on **Save (2)**.

    ![](./images/az-900-89.png)

-3. To review the parameters and variables click on **Edit parameters file**, review the contents and  click on **Save**.
+3. To review the parameters and variables, click on **Edit parameters file**, review the contents, and click on **Save**.

-1. Now configure the parameters required by the template.
-Leave the defaults for everything else and then click **Review + create (9)**.
+1. Now, configure the parameters required by the template.
+Leave the rest as defaults and then click on **Review + create (9)**.

     | Settings| Values|
     |----|----|